Editorial Standards

 Do I send Form 8879‑PE to the IRS?

-No. You keep the signed form in your records as the ERO.
+No, unless the IRS specifically requests it.
+You keep the signed form in your records as the ERO.
 Store it with the e‑file workpapers and make it read‑only after filing.

 How long should I retain the signed 8879‑PE?